hemantksingh/messup-learn/Infrastructure/DevOps.md

 # DevOps capabilites

 The union of people, processes and products to enable continuous delivery of value to end users.
+DevOps is a loose set of practices, guidelines, and culture designed to break down silos in IT development, operations, networking, and security.
+Articulated by John Willis, Damon Edwards, and Jez Humble, CA(L)MS—which stands for Culture, Automation, Lean (as in Lean management; also see continuous delivery), Measurement, and Sharing—is a useful acronym for remembering the key points of DevOps philosophy.

+DevOps and SRE have a lot in common.
+In the [SRE book by Google](https://sre.google/workbook/how-sre-relates/) *SRE is defined as the class that implements the DevOps interface*.

 People who can work with clients to shape and oversee engagements that are primarily infra/ops oriented